BinomialLLC/basis_universal/README.md

 The command line tool is named "basisu".
 Run basisu without any parameters for help.

-To compress an sRGB image to .basis:
+To compress a sRGB image to .basis:

-`basisu -srgb x.png`
+`basisu x.png`

-Note that basisu defaults to linear colorspace metrics, not sRGB.
-If the input is a photograph, or a diffuse/albedo/specular/etc. texture, you will definitely want to use sRGB metrics for less artifacts and better rate distortion performance.
+Note that basisu defaults to sRGB colorspace metrics.
+If the input is a normal map, or some other type of non-sRGB (non-photographic) texture content, be sure to use -linear to avoid extra unnecessary artifacts.

-To unpack a .basis file to .png/.ktx files:
+To unpack a .basis file to multiple .png/.ktx files:

 `basisu x.basis`